hackirby/skuld/README.md

 cd skuld
 ```

+## Usage

+You can use the Project template:

 - Open `main.go` and edit config with your Discord webhook and your crypto addresses

 ![](assets/config.png)

-- Build the Project template: (You can reduce binary size by using `-s -w` and hide the console by using `-H=windowsgui` ldflags)
+- Build the template: (You can reduce binary size by using `-s -w` and hide the console by using `-H=windowsgui` ldflags)

 ```bash
 go build -ldflags "-s -w -H=windowsgui"
 ```

-## Usage
-A template is available at `main.go`, but you can also use skuld in your own Go code.
+but you can also use skuld in your own Go code.
 Just import the desired module like this:
 ```go
 package main